qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

       :align: center
       :width: 50%

-      Example of the using the extent buffer with a symbol using a geometry generator symbol level.
+      Example of the extent buffer with a symbol using a geometry generator symbol level.

+.. index:: Paint effects
 .. _draw_effects:

 Draw effects